 One score to pass

-Instead of two sections of questions to answer, candidates will only have one in the revised test.
-The behavioural case studies and accompanying questions will be taken out.
+Instead of two sections of questions to answer candidates only have one in the revised test.
+The behavioural case study questions have been removed.

-The test will still examine whether candidates know the right behaviours to demonstrate in the job - those behavioural elements will be incorporated into many of the 50 test questions.
+The test will still examine whether candidates know the right behaviours to demonstrate in the job, as behavioural elements have been incorporated into many of the test questions

 As there will only be one section of questions, the score will be simpler to understand as a result.